-The %kernel_module_package macro uses a default sub-package template that should work for most KMPs.
+The %kernel_module_package macro uses a default sub-package template that should work for most Kernel Module Packages.
 This template can be overridden using the macro's -t option.
 The default template takes care of the following:

-When a KMP package is installed, depmod is called to update module dependency information and various maps.
+When a Kernel Module Package package is installed, depmod is called to update module dependency information and various maps.
 Symbolic links pointing at the new modules are created in other kernels' weak-modules/ directories for all compatible modules.
 Initial RAM disks used during booting are re-created automatically if they contain some of the added modules.
 Using the macro's -b option will force the recreation of the initial RAM disk regardless of whether the existing RAM disk contains modules with the same names as the modules being installed.
+The -b option is available starting with SUSE Linux Enterprise Server 11 SP2).